shamazmazum/voxvision/README.md

 make
 make install
 ```
 Last step is optional.
-Also you can add `-DSSE_INTRIN=ON` to the third line to
+Also you can add `-DSSE_INTRIN=OFF` to the third line if
-enable some SSE intrinsics.
-It will speed up tree creation considerably.
-It's
-better to use clang to build the library.

-*TODO: tell about internals, API, configuration files*
+you have old hardware.
+If you do not have GCD, add `-DWITH_GCD=OFF`.

+For more info visit [the project page](http://shamazmazum.github.io/voxvision)